Hafsanuruddin/Chat-App/README.md

 1.Install the required dependencies: npm install 2.Start the application: npm run dev
 3.Access the chat interface at localhost:3000 in your web browser

+install modules which are not presents: add commands like npm install socket.io moments